croquet/croquet/historic/sdk/README.md

     Again, make sure to specify `charset="utf-8"` for your HTML or your script tags.

-We frequently update the SDK so be sure to always use the latest (until we have a stable release).
+We frequently update Croquet so be sure to always use the latest (until we have a stable release).

 # What is Croquet?